fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 let viewport, projects, selectedProject, projectCells, selectedOutputCell
 ```

-We’ll need to add a new function to index.js for handling data that needs to be rendered.
+We'll need to add a new function to index.js for handling data that needs to be rendered.
 When the data is recognized as geometry (more on this in [Chapter 4: Flux Primitives](#bookmark=id.w0urcyiya91g)), it will be passed off to the viewport.
-We’ll name this new function render:
+We'll name this new function render:

 ```js
 function render(data) {